Sonu-kumar-web/Ola-Auto-Queuing-System/README.md

 #### Project Setup
 1. Clone or Download the Repo.
-2. `cd medibuddy` goto the Repo using Terminal.
+2. `cd medibuddy` goto the Root folder using Terminal.
+3. Run `npm install` to install for node server.
+4. Run `cd client` and run `npm install` to install node module for React.
-3. Run `npm run dev` to start backend and frontend concurrently.<br>
+5. Run `npm run dev` to start backend and frontend concurrently.<br>
     (You can also run Frontend and Backend separately)<br>
      i.
 Run `npm start` to start backend server.<br>
      ii. `cd client` goto the client folder and run `npm start`.